youknowhat/Jab/README.md

 # Jab
-This is side project platform Jab
+This is side project platform Jab.